 Hopes and dreams get snatched away from people due to things like death, age, infertility, injury, poverty, and chronic illness all the time.
-Sometimes it seems so random who’s dealt winning or losing hands.
-And when things have gone terribly awry, it’s far easier to feel cheated, bitter, sad, or angry than it is to accept and rebuild.
+Sometimes the hands people are dealt seem so random and when things have gone terribly awry, it's often easier to feel cheated, bitter, sad, or angry than it is to accept and rebuild.

 The loss of hopes and dreams are true losses that need to be grieved.
-Facebook COO Sheryl Sandberg said in a letter written shortly after the unexpected death of her husband, Dave Goldberg,
+Facebook COO Sheryl Sandberg and author of the book Option B, said in a letter written shortly after the unexpected death of her husband, Dave Goldberg,

 “Dave, to honor your memory and raise your children as they deserve to be raised, I promise to do all I can to kick the shit out of option B. And even though sheloshim has ended, I still mourn for option A. I will always mourn for option A.”

 When I first read this statement what struck me most was the strength with which she promised to try and embrace option B. I think these words inspired many people and so I’m grateful she shared them, but I'm most interested in what she said next.